 The first three sections of the NPOST, Arithmetic, Reading Comprehension, and Grammar, contain multiple-choice or True/False questions, while the last section, Incident Report Writing, demands answers written in complete sentences without grammar, punctuation or spelling mistakes.
 It is not allowed to use a calculator throughout the test but you will be given scratch paper that you can use for calculations or writing.
 Note that you are not allowed to make any marks on the booklets or the answer sheets.

 The overall test duration is 1 hour and 45 minutes, which includes 1 hour and 15 minutes for answering the questions and an additional half an hour for giving instructions, providing and then collecting booklets and answer sheets.
+Learn how to prepare for the test with the NPOST Practice Test & Study Guide.

 The individual timing and requirements for each section are as follows: